betogm/pyman/README.md

 ### Run an entire collection

-To run all requests in the project root:
+By default, requests are executed in alphabetical order based on the directory and file structure.

 ```console
 python pyman/pyman.py run .